neuropoly/intranet.neuro.polymtl.ca/computing-resources/neuropoly/README.md

 Are you new to NeuroPoly and looking for a desk and a station?
 Please check the [list of Desktop/Server/Clusters computers and Printers](https://docs.google.com/document/d/11GEh5YvYRnWnERv26TezcyvyPF2W5KF0uoI2U6p7XsM/edit) so you can pick one that is free.
 If you'd like a particular desk and someone else is using a station remotely, please ask the admins to move the station to another location.

-If you prefer to work on your laptop, please let the admins know and we will give you a screen you can connect your laptop to.
+If you prefer to work on your laptop, please let the admins know in your [onboarding ticket](https://github.com/neuropoly/onboarding/issues/) and they will find you an available screen you can connect to your laptop.

 ## VPN